Azo dye: Physical properties, structure, and bonding

 Most proteins are cationic, thus dyeing of leather and wool corresponds to an ion exchange reaction.
 The anionic dye adheres to these articles through electrostatic forces.
 Cationic azo dyes typically contain quaternary ammonium centers.

+Reversible photoisomerization

+A unique property of azo dyes is their ability to undergo reversible photoisomerization between trans and cis configurations.
+In the trans isomer, the aromatic rings (or other substituents) are on opposite sides of the double bond, resulting in a more extended and linear conformation.
+Upon exposure to ultraviolet (UV) light, typically at 365 nm, the molecule absorbs energy and converts to the cis isomer, where the substituents are on the same side of the N=N bond, leading to a bent or kinked structure.

+This process is reversible: the cis form can thermally relax back to the trans form over time, or be actively reverted using visible light irradiation (commonly around 450–500 nm), depending on the substituents and molecular environment.

 Preparation

 Most azo dyes are prepared by azo coupling, which entails an electrophilic substitution reaction of an aryl diazonium cation with another compound, the coupling partner.
 Generally, coupling partners are other aromatic compounds with electron-donating groups: